 9.1.3.1.
-A unit member's legal spouse (including those individuals meeting the requirements of this sSection-9.1.3.5.) who has not entered a final decree of divorce or an annulment or legal separation from the unit member and is not on active duty as a member of the armed forces or an unmarried unit member's same-sex domestic partner who is not on active duty as a member of the armed forces and is not legally married to another individual.
-It is understood that same-sex domestic partner coverage shall be subject to all eligibility rules and requirements established under this Agreement and that such rules and requirements shall extend to all plans and coverages provided in this Article, whether contracted through San Diego County-California Schools Voluntary Employee Benefits Association (VEBA), self-funded by the District or directly contracted by the District.
+A unit member's legal spouse (including those individuals meeting the requirements of this Section) who has not entered a final decree of divorce or an annulment or legal separation from the unit member and is not on active duty as a member of the armed forces or an unmarried unit member's same-sex domestic partner who is not on active duty as a member of the armed forces and is not legally married to another individual.
+It is understood that same-sex domestic partner coverage shall be subject to all eligibility rules and requirements established under this Agreement and that such rules and requirements shall extend to all plans and coverages provided in this Article, whether contracted through California Schools Voluntary Employee Benefits Association (VEBA), self-funded by the District or directly contracted by the District.